Does this test have other names?

 has found it to be an independent risk factor for heart disease.
 How that information

 disease even if you have a normal lipid level.
-You can inherit abnormal levels of
+You can inherit an increased risk for

 Why do I need this test?

-You may need this test if you have any of the below:
+You may need this test if you have any of the following:

 Symptoms of heart disease